Words of welcome:

 Lubomír Zaorálek, Minister of Foreign Affairs of the Czech Republic

-Péter Balázs, Professor, Central European University, former EU Commissioner and Minister of Foreign Affairs of Hungary
+Péter Balázs, Professor, Central European University, former EU Commissioner & Minister of Foreign Affairs of Hungary

 Moderator: Max Hofmann, European Correspondent, Brussels Bureau Chief, Deutsche Welle

 Vassilis Ntousas, International Relations Policy Advisor, Foundation for European Progressive Studies, Brussels